Garrett-Iannuzzi/palette-picker/README.md

 This project was completed over 12 days at the Turing School for Software and Design.
 You can find coresponding FE repo here [Palette Picker FE](https://github.com/adamsjr8576/palette-picker-fe).

+We used a project board to manage our sprints, that board can be found [here](https://github.com/Garrett-Iannuzzi/palette-picker/projects/1).

 ## Tech Stack:
 - Express.js
 - Knex